Pupil Multiplication Tables Check: What School Leaders Should Know

 It’ll be important for schools to ensure they build in time for this familiarisation, so the check style is not ‘new’ when children take the actual check.

-This practice area may not be a suite of full tests, and that the results from the practice area will not be reported on or available to schools, so this cannot be used as an ongoing tool for assessment before the actual check.
+The results from the practice area will not be reported on or available to schools, so this cannot be used as an ongoing tool for assessment before the actual check.

 6: It takes less than 5 minutes per pupil

-Children will get 6 seconds from the time the question appears to input their answer.
+Children get 6 seconds from the time the question appears to input their answer.
 This means that children must be able to read, recall and enter their response within 6 seconds.

-Children will enter their answer using a keyboard or by pressing digits using a mouse or touchscreen on an on-screen number pad.
+Children enter their answer using a keyboard or by pressing digits using a mouse or touchscreen on an on-screen number pad.

 This means that it is vital that schools are ensuring children are able to rapidly recall multiplication facts, and can do so ‘out of sequence’ (i.e. answer 6 x 7 without having to count in 6’s from 0).